kuberlab/docs/docs/index.md

 Gitlab: [https://gitlab.com/](https://about.gitlab.com/)
 Bitbucket: [https://bitbucket.org/](https://bitbucket.org/product)

-If you already have a source account, you can connect it to the Kuberlab service:
+If you already have a source account, you can connect it to the Kibernetika service:

 1. After logging in, go to ‘Settings’ page (click your user name in the upper right, and then ‘Settings’).
-You can go to the page directly using this link: [https://go.kuberlab.io/settings/my](https://go.kuberlab.io/settings/my).
+You can go to the page directly using this link: [https://cloud.kuberlab.io/settings/my](https://cloud.kuberlab.io/settings/my).

 ![](img/quickstart/settings.png)